AlibabaCloudDocs/ros/intl.en-US/Resource Types/CEN/ALIYUN::CEN::CenRouteMap.md

     },
     "TransmitDirection": {
       "Type": "String",
       "Description": "The direction in which the route map is applied.
-Valid values:  RegionIn: The direction in which routes are imported to the regional gateway of the CEN.
-For example, routes are imported to the regional gateway from an instance in the current region or another region.
-RegionOut: The direction in which routes are exported from the regional gateway of the CEN.
-For example, routes are exported from the regional gateway of the current region to an instance in the same region, or to the regional gateway in another region."
+Valid values: \n RegionIn: Routes are advertised to CEN gateways. \n For example, routes are advertised from network instances deployed in the current region or other regions to the gateways deployed in the current region. \n RegionOut: Routes are advertised from CEN gateways. \n For example, routes are advertised from gateways deployed in the current region to network instances or gateways deployed in other regions."
     },
     "MatchCommunitySet": {
       "Type": "Json",
-      "Description": "A match statement that indicates the community set."
+      "Description": "Match statements are used to match the Communities.
+Enter each Community in the format of nn:nn.
+Valid values of nn: 1 to 65535.
+You can enter at most 32 Communities.
+Each Community must comply with RFC 1997.
+RFC 8092 is not supported. \n Note If the configurations of the Communities are incorrect, routes may not be advertised to the on-premises data center."
     },
     "CenRegionId": {
       "Type": "String",
-      "Description": "The ID of the region to which the CEN instance belongs."
+      "Description": "The region where the CEN instance is deployed.
+You can call the DescribeRegions operation to query region IDs."
     },
     "SourceRouteTableIds": {
       "Type": "Json",
-      "Description": "A match statement that indicates the list of IDs of the source route tables."
+      "Description": "Match statements are used to match source route table IDs of the routes.
+You can enter at most 32 route table IDs."
     },
     "DestinationInstanceIds": {
       "Type": "Json",
-      "Description": "A match statement that indicates the list of IDs of the destination instances.
-This parameter is valid only when the TransmitDirection parameter is set to RegionOut, and the destination instance and the route map belongs to the same region."
+      "Description": "Match statements are used to match the destination instance IDs. \n You can enter instance IDs of the following types: VPC, VBR, CCN in mainland China, and SAG.
+You can enter at most 32 instance IDs. \n Note The destination instance IDs are valid only when the route map is applied to scenarios where routes are advertised from gateways in the current region to instances in the current region."
     },
     "DestinationInstanceIdsReverseMatch": {
       "Type": "Boolean",
-      "Description": "Indicates whether to enable the reverse match method of the DestinationInstanceIds match condition.
-Valid values:  false (default): If the ID of a route's destination instance is included in DestinationInstanceIds, the route is permitted. true: If the ID of a route's destination instance is not included in DestinationInstanceIds, the route is permitted.", "AllowedValues": [
+      "Description": "The IDs of destination instances to be advertised do not support match statements.
+Valid values: \n false(default value): If the ID of the destination instance to be advertised is in the DestinationInstanceIds field, the match is successful. \n true: If the ID of the destination instance to be advertised is not in the DestinationInstanceIds filed, the match is successful.", "AllowedValues": [
         "True",
         "true",